legoatoom/ConnectibleChains/README.md

 If you have encountered any bugs or have some feedback, go to the GitHub [issues](https://github.com/legoatoom/ConnectibleChains/issues) page.

 #### Forge?
-There is a Forge Port that is currently doesn't have collisions.
+There is a Forge Port made for 1.16.5 and is considered outdated.
 Made by lilypuree \
 https://www.curseforge.com/minecraft/mc-mods/connectible-chains-forge